clangelov/TelerikAcademyHomerk/11_Databases/XMLBasics-Homework/tasks.md

 * Add new elements in the schema: information for enrollment (date and exam score) and teacher's endorsements.

 see file studentsSchema.xsd
+the file is based on studentsNewData.xml
 - - - -
 ## Task 07.
 ### Write an XSL stylesheet to visualize the students as HTML.
 * Test it in your favourite browser.

+works fine in IE 11
+open the file students.xml
+the stylesheet is students.xsl